keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Nem casts mislead and spies on Namic
 - Namic is just polishing his armor and has his swords out
 - trying to lure Namic somewhere
+- searching through his piles of clothes looking for something, saw something shiny
+- nothing in the pile of coats
+- fails the second check sob
 -